Property Inspections Since 1983

 For some people, the "moldy odor" can be irritating to mucous membranes, cause headaches and other symptoms.
 Hypersensitivity (allergic) reactions are typically the most common health problem.
 Symptoms include respiratory problems and difficulty breathing, nasal and sinus congestion, burning/watery or reddened eyes, dry hacking cough, nose and throat irritation, shortness of breath, skin irritation, headaches, memory problems, mood changes, aches and pains, and possible fever.

-There are an estimated 100 species of mold known to cause infections in humans with immune suppressed individuals especially at risk.
 Infections can be systemic or opportunistic and are established most commonly through inhalation or ingestion.
 Aspergillosis is a common fungal infection requiring hospitalization in the U.S. Another group of fungi (dermatophytes) can infect hair, skin and nails.
 Many species of mold produce toxic metabolites called mycotoxins which are believed to be most prevalent in spores (both living and dead spores).

 Mycotoxins are of special concern since some may present a greater hazard to humans than all other conditions.
 Symptoms of toxicosis from mold include cold and flu-like symptoms, headache, nosebleeds, dermatitis, immune suppression, etc.